ifad/heathen/README.md

 * Images
 * HTML/Images found at a URL

-Additionally, given a TIFF as input, Heathen can parse text found in the image and generate a PDF that is searchable and has selectable text.
+Additionally, given an image as input, Heathen can parse text found in the image and generate a PDF that is searchable and has selectable text.

 There is a client gem [here](https://github.com/ifad/heathen-client): https://github.com/ifad/heathen-client.